353words/cpu_cache/README.md

 This might be interesting, but how does that affect you as a developer?
 Let's have a look...

-Say you have a user struct in the following format:
+Say you have a `User` struct in the following format:

 **Listing 1: User struct**